 2. Reader question: I just don’t get it.
 If I have $2mil @ 7%, I generate $140,000 pa so how can my super run out at 87 or 100 if I only withdraw $100,000 pa?
 Will my super not keep growing?
 Or is it to do with the aged-based minimum withdrawal increases?

 ASIC’s response: If we assume an inflation rate of 3% we also assume that you will increase your drawdowns by 3% each year in order to maintain a similar lifestyle.
 In effect, your real returns are only 4% each year.
 This means that you would start to dip into your capital after year 1.
-You earn 4% in real terms but are taking out 7%.
+You earn 4% in real terms [but the amount being withdrawn is more than 4% in real terms each year].
 If you start at age 65 with $2 million and draw $100,000 income per year (indexed to inflation) your funds are estimated to last until age 97.

 3. Reader question: I wanted to ask about your statement in this paper [in the introduction of $1 million retirement article] to the effect that a “lump sum of $445,000* can deliver a couple nearly $56,000* (indexed) a year in retirement (which includes the couple’s Age Pension entitlements) until the age of 87?.
 Using an Age Pension calculator, I get a figure of approx $20,000 per annum from the Age Pension (for a couple).
 That leaves about $35,000 per annum to make up.
 Trouble is, according to my calculations anyway, with a super balance of only $445,000, I can’t see a way to generate $35,000 for 22 years, even if invested at 7%, especially if we insist on indexing it at 3%.
 Have I missed something?”